ballerina-platform/asyncapi-triggers/asyncapi/asgardeo/Module.md

 - Login Events
    - Login Success Event

+Learn more about Asgardeo events from [here.](https://wso2.com/asgardeo/docs/references/asgardeo-events/#configure-asgardeo-to-publish-events)

 ## Prerequisites
 - An organization in Asgardeo.
 Learn how to sign up and create an organization from [here](https://wso2.com/asgardeo/docs/get-started/create-asgardeo-account/#sign-up).
-- An organization in Choreo created with the same email address and under the same name that was used to create the organization in Asgardeo.
+- An organization in [Choreo](https://wso2.com/choreo/) created with the same email address and under the same name that was used to create the organization in Asgardeo.
 - Enable event publishing in your Asgardeo Organization.
+Learn how to enable from [here.](https://wso2.com/asgardeo/docs/references/asgardeo-events/#configure-asgardeo-to-publish-events)

 ## Quickstart

 ### Step 1: Create a webhook in Choreo to receive Asgardeo events

-- To use the Asgardeo listener, please go the [Choreo Console](https://console.choreo.dev) and create a webhook.
+To use the Asgardeo listener, go to the [Choreo Console](https://console.choreo.dev) and create a webhook  with **Asgardeo** as the trigger type.
+Learn more about how to develop a webhook from [here.](https://wso2.com/choreo/docs/webhook/#develop-a-webhook)

 ### Step 2: Program a logic to trigger for Asgardeo events